 - Top Speed

-Based on those benchmarks, you may wonder what are some of the fastest cars in the world.
-If you ever have a chance to experience any of the following cars in action, you will be amazed even if you’re not actually the one driving.
+Based on these benchmarks, car lovers around the world rate and compare the highest-performance vehicles.
+Now you’re probably wondering what are the fastest cars in the world.
+If you ever have a chance to experience any of the following cars in action, you’ll be amazed, even if you’re not actually the one driving.

 Hennessey Venom F5